harplife/zettelkasten/math/precalculus/Chapter 5/2_Trigonometric_Functions_of_Real_Numbers.md

 ---
 Special segments in a circle include chords, secants, and tangents.

-A Chord is a segment with both endpoints on the circle
+A <mark class="hltr-trippy">Chord</mark> is a segment with both endpoints on the circle

-A Secant is a line intersecting the circle at two points, and extending beyond the circle.
+A <mark class="hltr-trippy">Secant</mark> is a line intersecting the circle at two points, and extending beyond the circle.

-A Tangent is a line touching the circle at exactly one point.
+A <mark class="hltr-trippy">Tangent</mark> is a line touching the circle at exactly one point.

 ![[special_segments_in_a_circle.svg|center|500]]